neoviki/ipc.filelock/README.md

 ## Latency

     I didn't research on the latency yet.
-It works well in the above stated scenario.

 ## Use Case

-    1. We can use this locking to procvide exclusive access to shared memory.
+    1. We can use this locking to provide exclusive access to shared memory.